niceact00/cypress-automation-exam/README.md

 -visual studio code(Ide)

 ### After cloning this repo:
+1. open terminal and run, 'cd cypress-automation-exam'
--need to run 'npm install' to make sure all modules are installed.
+2. Run 'npm install' to make sure all modules are installed.

 ### Open Cypress with
 npx cypress open